alwaysnacy/weInfo/README.md

 * You can click anywhere in the map within the top right and bottom left boundaries to get weather information
 * You can also jump to a specific country to see its weather information by entering its name

+Change to other map styles by clicking the map styles button and select the options available:
+* Streets
+* Dark
+* Satellite
+* Satellite Streets
+* Navigation Night

 \
 ![Main Page](mainpage1.png "Main Page")